Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Monotonicity For Maximum Input

 However, condition $ \partial \bar{s}_i^\star[t] /\partial u>0$ cannot be verified a priori as the optimal trajectory is unknown, an inherent problem due to PMP.
 In this case, other informative properties that can be analyzed a priori, such as system properties, are desired.

-Nevertheless, both systems are controllable in Example~\ref{exam:1}, and thus controllability is not sufficiently informative to distinguish \eqref{eq:No Swiching} from general bang-ride control.
-This motivates us to exploit the monotonicity of the optimal control problem.
+Nevertheless, as both systems in Example~\ref{exam:1} are controllable, controllability is not informative enough to distinguish \eqref{eq:No Swiching} from the general bang-ride control.
+This motivates us to exploit monotonicity.
 As shown later in Example~\ref{exam:Analysis}, this direction leads to system properties that can distinguish the two systems in Example~\ref{exam:1}.